lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

 You beat the bank!
 You win.
 ```

-⚠️ For this exercise, you're not finished when `rake` is 100% green!
-You need to make sure you can actually play the game by running `ruby lib/run_game.rb` 😉
+⚠️ For this exercise you're not finished when `rake` is 100% green!
+You need to make sure that you can actually play the game by running `ruby lib/run_game.rb` 😉

 ## Key learning points